nishan7/nishan7/README.md

 <!-- - 👯 I’m looking to collaborate on any Machine Learning or Data Science projects.  -->
-- 🔭 I’m currently developing AI enabled banking software.
+- 🔭 I’m currently working on high scale notifications system.
-- 🌱 I’m currently improving my skill in Software Development & Design
+- 🌱 I’m currently improving my skill in Software Development & Large-Scale Systems.
 - 🤔 I’m always looking forward to learn new things.
-- 💬 Ask me about Python, django and in general software development
+- 💬 Ask me about python, java and in general software development
 - 📫 How to reach me: You can contact me directly in my mail [paudelnishan55@gmail.com](mailto:paudelnishan55@gmail.com)
 - ⚡ Fun fact: Love volleyball but really suck at it.